Lachlan Murdoch: Personal life

 Apart from full siblings Elisabeth and James Murdoch, Lachlan has three half-siblings, an elder half-sister Prudence, and two younger sisters by his father's third marriage, Grace and Chloe.
 In later years, tensions between the two brothers have been reported.

-He holds Australian citizenship, has often stated that he sees himself as Australian and his home is in Australia.
+He holds Australian citizenship and has often stated that he sees himself as Australian and his home is in Australia.
 Like his brother James, as he was born in the UK before 1983, he is likely automatically a British citizen otherwise than by descent as well, though he may not have opted to exercise that citizenship.
 He does not have as strong ties to the UK as his father and siblings, not having spent a lot of time there.
 Having lived and worked for extended periods in the US and acquired an American accent, it is often assumed that he is American, but he said in a 2001 interview that he considers himself Australian and wishes he could lose the accent.

 Murdoch married British-born Australian model/actress Sarah O'Hare in 1999.
 The couple have two sons; and one daughter.